-The main reason for these proposed changes – we believe – is to stop people wild camping in their vans.
+The main reason for the changes was to stop so many people wild camping in their vans.

 Our advice is this…

 To wild camp at Bawdsey, like anywhere else, do it quietly and with respect to locals.
 Noisy parties, litter and camp-fires will attract complaints.
-And, please, never ever empty onboard toilets into anything other than a designated sewer!!
+And, please, never ever empty onboard toilets into anything other than a designated disposal point!!

-We say more about the do’s and don’ts of wild camping here.
+We say more about wild camping in a motorhome here.